I think every human has at some point in their life, in one way or another, wanted an answer to the question “Why were we born?”.

 but its end is the way that leads to death.

 The majority of people in the world today are making their own choices about how to live (Eph2:1-3).
 Those choices may come from their feelings, from some sort of religious instruction, or by just watching TV and the world (influenced by Satan) around them.
-No doubt many feel “right” about what they are doing, but, as I understand it, unless God comes first in their lives, they will die without obtaining a place in the first resurrection, and hence being at the start of the Millennium, and will have to wait for the second resurrection at the end of the millennium.
+No doubt many feel “right” about what they are doing, but, as I understand it, unless God comes first in their lives, they will die without obtaining a place in the first resurrection, and hence being at the start of the Millennium.

 In the Bible we come face to face with a God who claims responsibility for creating the universe, the earth, and all living things (Isa 45:5,7,12).
 It stands to reason, that if He created all this, then He is the best one to teach us why.
 The apostle Paul tells us in Ephesians that God wants to put His Holy Spirit in us to the point where we can become like God – but still retain our individuality – and then take our place within the God family.